-Beet Brownies are made with my decadent brown butter brownie recipe and have a buttermilk beet puree mixed in to yield a lusciously soft red velvet brownie.
+Beet Brownies are a decadent brown butter brownie recipe with a smooth buttermilk roasted beet puree mixed into the batter.

 Hate beets?
 These might not be for you.
 Love beets?
 Or even like beets?
 These will blow your mind.

 I’ll never forget the first time I ate beets (I was a very late-in-life beet person) and asked a friend what the heck I do with a beet and he said “throw it in the garbage – they taste like dirt”.
 He’s a smart guy, but I’m so happy I didn’t listen to him.

 My entire family loves beets.

 All you do is wrap the whole trimmed beet, or a bunch of trimmed beets, in aluminum foil and cook them in a 400 degree F oven for at least an hour until they’re soft.